Cultured Meat; manufacturing of meat products through "tissue-engineering"

 Vitro Meat Consortium!

-Scientific paper on status quo of in vitro meat research in 2009
+Scientific paper on status quo of cultured meat research in 2009

 Links to media articles